 "May I?"
 Gandalf reached for the book.
 Boromir gave it and Gandalf slowly turned the first few pages.
 "Take good care of this," he said, handing it back.
 "This writing is older than these walls."

 Denethor had watched the exchange coldly.
 "Leave," he said, and his look included Pippin as well as Gandalf.
 Boromir carefully folded the book into its cloth as they left.

-Thus it happened that Pippin had as close a witness toward the setting of the final defense of Minas Tirith as any spy of Sauron might have wished for, and he was often uncomfortable and had difficulty sleeping, until exhaustion took [care of that problem].
+Thus it happened that Pippin had as close a witness toward the setting of the final defense of Minas Tirith as any spy of Sauron might have wished for, and he was often uncomfortable and had difficulty sleeping, his sleep disturbed.

 He had wanted to reconcile Faramir to his father; it soon seemed that the older brother was also in difficulty.

 Neither Boromir nor Denethor liked the slow retreat, nor the tension that grew between them.
-For Boromir, who often traveled forth and back toward the outer defense, and spoke at length with the scouts and did not blame the messenger for the message -- Boromir was often of different opinion than his father about what was best to do.
+Pippin was sometimes an unofficial go-between, though neither father nor son would admit that was what the hobbit was doing.
+For Boromir, who often travelled forth and back toward the outer defense, and spoke at length with the scouts and did not blame the messenger for the message -- Boromir was often of different opinion than his father about what was best to do.

 Boromir, being Boromir, would ever do and order as he willed.
 And Denethor, as ever, would yield to his son, disappearing for long hours of solitude, and the green light flashed from his tower windows, and his mood was grim.